nojusta/weather-forecast-app/README.md

 - Display of current weather conditions and 5-day forecasts
 - Backend logging of user actions

-## Technology Stack
+## Tech Stack

-### Frontend
+#### Frontend
-- React (Vite)
+- React 18 with Vite
-- Tailwind CSS with PostCSS
+- Tailwind CSS for styling
 - Axios for API requests
-- React Context API for state management

 ### Backend
 - Node.js with Express
-- Winston for logging
+- CORS handling and API proxy
-- MongoDB (optional for storing user actions)
+- Server-side logging of user interactions

 ### APIs
 - api.meteo.lt for weather data